Shot in the dark

 Out in the field

 If you got correct or close answers to the ‘Exposure Stop’ test, then you could end up with some decent night photography exposures.
 Now that you are set up with your camera pointing into the dark, let’s use your knowledge of stops to get a perfect exposure with professional settings.
 You shouldn’t expect perfection in Night photography.
+These are not the sort of image you would normally sharpen, for example.
 Viewers will expect a dark image and wont expect fine art details in the shadows.
 If stars are present, they should be sharp or they will be blobs (round white dots).
 A sharp star looks like a short pen stroke.

 Set quality goals